alfin3/graph-algorithms/README.md

 `./utilities/utilities-rand-{uint32, uint64}/`

 Randomness utility functions.
-The generation of random numbers in a given range is achieved in a randomized approach by exponentially decreasing the probability of not finding a number bounded by 0.5^N under the assumption of random generator uniformity, where N is the number of generated number candidates.
+The generation of random numbers in a given range is achieved in a randomized approach by exponentially decreasing the probability of not finding a number bounded by 0.5^N under the assumption of random number generator uniformity, where N is the number of generated number candidates.
 N is less or equal to 2 in expectation.